ppodgorsek/docker-httpd-sap-hybris/README.md

 The value is set to `true` by default.

+### Request timeout

+The request timeout can be set by using the `SERVER_REQUEST_TIMEOUT` environment variable:

+    docker run -p 80:80 \
+        -p 443:443 \
+        -e SERVER_REQUEST_TIMEOUT=300 \
+        ppodgorsek/httpd-ssl-balancer:<version>

+The value is set to 120 by default.

 ## Please contribute!

 Have you found an issue?
 Do you have an idea for an improvement?
 Feel free to contribute by submitting it [on the GitHub project](https://github.com/ppodgorsek/docker-httpd-ssl-balancer/issues).